Reviews You Can Rely On

 Credit: Ben Applebaum-Bauch

 Assuming that you are already carrying an inflatable sleeping pad, the Therm-a-Rest Trekker Chair Kit is a scant 10.8 ounces.
-It is tall and skinny and also fits easily into an exterior side pocket of a backpack.
+It is tall and skinny and also fits easily into the exterior side pocket of a backpack.
 The REI Co-op Trail Stool is a lightweight in-between option at 17 ounces — it doesn't have a backrest, but it does have legs that keep you off of the ground.

 backpacking chair - the rei trail stool isn't our favorite, but it does offer a perch...